hapijs/bell/README.md

             auth: 'twitter',
             handler: function (request, reply) {

-                // Perform any account lookup or registration,
+                // Perform any account lookup or registration, setup local session,
-                // setup local session, and redirect to the application.
+                // and redirect to the application.
+The third-party credentials are
+                // stored in request.auth.credentials.
+Any query parameters from
-                // The third-party credentials are stored in request.auth.credentials return reply.redirect('/home');
+                // the initial request are passed back via request.auth.credentials.query. return reply.redirect('/home');
             }
         }